jagadeeshshetty/selenium-java/README.md

-# All about Web UI automation using Selenium + Core Java
+# All about the Web UI automation using Selenium + Core Java

 ## Tbd